M2000h/Algorithms/README.md

 # Algorithms
-this repository contains the implementation of the most popular algorithms
+This repository contains the implementation of the most popular algorithms

 ## List of algortms